 Brine is a super charged flavor delivery vehicle that can work wonders on pork.
 I consider a brine to be the ultimate marinade and will always use one on tenderloin if I have planned far enough in advance.

 In its most basic form a brine is simply salty water.
 In order to balance out the saltiness it is common to add something sweet to the brine such as sugar, molasses or honey.
 A great brine that I love to use on pork tenderloins is as follows:

 - ¼ cup Kosher salt

 - 3 Tbs maple syrup (the real stuff, not flavored high fructose corn syrup)

 - If you don’t have maple syrup on hand then substitute with 1/4 cup of brown sugar.

 This is also a great pork loin brine or pork chop brine.
-Brine a pork loin for at least four hours.
+Brine a pork loin for at least five hours.
 Pork chops are usually good after two hours.
 If you wanted to make a cider brined pork loin or something similar all you would need to do is replace the water in the brine recipe above with an equal amount of apple cider.